ahampriyanshu/norm-has-a-blog/README.md

 [![Linted: ESLint](https://img.shields.io/badge/linted-ESLint-4B32C3?logo=eslint)](https://eslint.org/)&nbsp;
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/ahampriyanshu/norm-has-a-blog/pulls)&nbsp;

 **norm-has-a-blog** is a simple, static, and zero config blog built with SvelteKit.
-It's designed for developers who want to save and share the stuff they're discovering.(but can be used by anyone for anything)
+It's designed for developers who want to save and share the stuff they're discovering(but can be used by anyone for anything).

 ## Features